Dxnxex/TheXPersonal/BlockIDs.md

 # TheXPersonal
 Updated 13.03.2021
-<br> This is list of IDs for you server blocks limits.
+<br> This is list of IDs for your blocks limits.
 (Do not contain armor blocks)

 Example: (Sandbox_config.sbc)
 ```